 My grandmother is 86 years old and has gorgeous skin.
 She’s in good health, and insists on brushing her long, thick hair every day by herself despite it being very hard on her arms and shoulders.
 She’s very unhappy with my self-care routine (of lack thereof, if you were to ask her), and I totally agree with her on that.
-My grandma’s amazing beauty secrets have worked wonders for her; why aren’t I following them?
+Her vintage beauty tips that still work have done wonders for her; why aren’t I following them?

 When it comes to food, doctors and nutritionists today advise us to “eat what our grandmothers ate” while writing out prescriptions for our sundry lifestyle diseases.
 Why is that?
 Because our grandparents lived in a time when everyone ate organic, wholesome foods – by default.
 There was no junk food back then, no processed foods.
 Restaurants were few and far between and visiting one was an occasional indulgence if at all.
 Meals were straightforward, with no keto, paleo, or low-carb rules, and were enjoyed.
 All in all, their generation’s relationship with food was vastly healthier, and the food itself was healthy, wholesome and nutritious.
 So, yeah, it makes a lot of sense to consider reverting back to those habits in our modern quest for good health and wellness.